lafky/Web-PV-tutorial/README.md

 Download jquery.js, new_camonitor.js, and new_status.html to whatever directory you want to work in.

-There are currently two functions in new_camonitor that interact with the websockets server.
+There are currently two functions in new_camonitor.js that interact with the websockets server.

 The first, "monitor" reports the pv status as text and its alarm status as text color.

 The second, "statusMon", reports the pv alarm status as background color.
-See the new_status.html example for more detail
+See the new_status.html example for more detail.

+You may have to add some if/then statements to new_camonitor.js to convert numerical statuses to text statuses.
+EPICS is not uniform and those if/then statements can get out of hand quickly!

+Have fun!